PARKINSON’S DANCE @ QBSC

 Our classes are at 196 Palmer Road, Belleville in Studio A

-Download Registration Form 2024-25
+Download ParkinsonsDanceRegistration Form 2026-27

-TO REGISTER, CONTACT parkinsonsdance@quinteballetschool.com
+FOR INFORMATION OR TO REGISTER, CONTACT parkinsonsdance@quinteballetschool.com

 OR CALL 613-962-9274 ext.
 23

-DANCING WITH PARKINSON’S … A DESCRIPTION
+PARKINSON’S DANCE … A DESCRIPTION

-Dancing with Parkinson’s classes are dance classes, not exercise or fitness.
+Parkinson’s Dance classes are dance classes, not exercise or fitness.
 The focus is aesthetics and imagination causing dancers to move with grace, invoke creativity and emotion, and to develop their mind-body connection, thereby lessening the symptoms of Parkinson’s.
 During class, dancers stretch and strengthen their muscles while creating flexibility and range of motion.
 As range of motion increases, so does balance and gait.
 The rhythmic music helps dancers evade usual movement patterns which include shuffling and freezing motions.
 Group dances are used to connect dancers physically and emotionally to each other and to the class as a community.

 MEET YOUR TEACHERS

-Long-time Belleville-based dance teacher Kristina McIntosh, a certified Dancing with Parkinson’s program teacher, taught in the professional dance instructor for the Quinte Ballet School’s professional and recreational dance divisions.
+ng-time Belleville-based dance teacher Kristina McIntosh, a certified Dancing with Parkinson’s program teacher, taught in the professional dance instructor for the Quinte Ballet School’s professional and recreational dance divisions.
 She trained at the Pia Bouman School for Ballet and Creative Movement, Quinte Ballet School of Canada and dance intensives at Banff Centre for the Performing Arts, Pittsburgh Ballet School and Princeton Ballet School.
 Upon graduation, she attended Metropolitan University (formerly Ryerson University), graduating with a Theatre Diploma and Royal Academy of Dance teaching certificate.
 Kristina danced with the Paula Moreno Spanish Dance company before starting her teaching career with the Pia Bouman School for Ballet and Creative Movement.
 She also has a teaching certificate from the Cecchetti Society.